 With obtrusive breasts there comes a significant amount of discomfort — back and shoulder pain combined with the added weight from excessive breast tissue can make activities like exercise and everyday mobility uncomfortable.
 Plus, finding bras with adequate support as well as clothing that fits properly can be difficult and make it hard for you to look your best.

 When your body is keeping you from enjoying a normal way of life, it’s time to seek a solution.
-Breast reduction performed by one of our physicians at Cosmetic Surgeons of Michigan, PC can remove the excessive breast fat and tissue so that you can improve your quality of life.
+Breast reduction performed by one of our physicians at Cosmetic Surgeons of Michigan, PC can remove excess breast fat and tissue so that you can improve your quality of life.